sam123176/learngit/README.md

-git is a version control system. git is free software.
+it is a distributed version control system. git is free software.